And how do photographers know that I'll need a picture of the sun streaming through clouds?

 One thing that unites stock images, says Jason Winter, a Virginia-based teacher, web designer, and part-time Shutterstocker, is the "unique perspective" presented in the composition of the photos themselves.
 When shooting a stock photo, Winter told me, you want to think not just about capturing an image, but also about creating a product that will visually pop, particularly against the white backdrop of a web page.
 By "twisting a photo just a bit and making it appear three-dimensional," he says -- by, for example, ensuring that your shot contains a well-defined foreground and background -- you can create an image that will embody stock's other-worldly appeal.

 But there's also the cultural sensibility of the stock photo: the cycle -- virtuous or vicious -- that occurs when people start thinking of "stock" as its own aesthetic category.
 Life as told through the stock image is beautified and sanitized and occasionally dominated by camisole-clad ladies holding things.
 It is posed; it is weird; it is fraught.
 But it is also unapologetic, because it knows that it has its own particular style -- one that, meme-like, is incredibly easy to replicate.
 Dress up your cat, point, click, edit, upload, and wait for the Internet to reward you for your efforts.
 As Shutterstocker Emily Goodwin tells me, it's not necessarily the traditionally "pretty" stuff that sells well on the site.
 No, it's the utilitarian content -- the images that capture the banalities and absurdities of every day life -- that prove popular.
-Stock begets stock, until suddenly the Internet is able to answer when you request a picture of a dog in a top hat that eerily resembles Snoop Dogg in one of his lesser phases.
+Stock begets stock, until suddenly the Internet is able to answer when you request a picture of a dog in a top hat.